 Have you ever heard the saying, “confidence is comforting?”
 No? probably because I just made it up.

 The power of perception is real, if you act like you can do a job, people will believe you.
 Experience doesn’t always matter.
-All I need to say is this.
+Combat anxiety of looking nervous with this tip.
 Act, and you shall become.

 As soon as you walk in that door, the manager thinks you’re as good as you believe you are.